jasonpriem/schol-search-study/instructions.md

 ## step 3: allow mendeley access

-We'll send you an email with instructions on how to grant us access to your mendeley library.
+We'll send you an email with instructions on how to grant us access to your mendeley library, and later how to install the Firefox search-tracking toolbar.